Emergency Services: 540-373-6876

 Studies have linked sudden increases in temperature to rising numbers of emergency department visits for behavioral health concerns and to a jump in suicides.

 Furthermore, studies have found a rise in “depressive language” on social media during heatwaves.
-Researchers have been able to use this language to predict suicidal risk, so this is more than just an online bummer.
+Researchers can use this language to predict suicidal risk, making this more than just an online bummer.

 Also, a recent study found that young men who lost 1 percent of body mass to sweat experienced a decline in cognitive ability and an increase in anxiety.